Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Algorithm Optimality and -Consistency

 \subsection{RB-Following Algorithms}

-Building on the theoretical foundation from the previous section, we now define a class of learning-augmented algorithms based on the relaxed Belady’s rule.
-This class captures a wide range of learning-augmented algorithms that are $1$-consistent, i.e., optimal under perfect predictions.
+Building on the previous theory, we now define a class of learning-augmented algorithms based on the relaxed Belady’s rule.

-\begin{definition} A learning-augmented algorithm is said to be \textit{RB-following} if it prioritizes evicting 1-pages over 0-pages under perfect predictions. \end{definition}
+\begin{definition} \textit{A learning-augmented algorithm is said to be \textit{RB-following} if it prioritizes evicting 1-pages over 0-pages under perfect predictions.} \end{definition}

 By definition, an RB-following algorithm is RB-compliant when predictions are accurate.
-As a result, all conclusions and performance guarantees derived for RB-compliant algorithms in Sec. \ref{s31} apply directly under perfect predictions.
-Consequently, we obtain the following key result:
+As a result, all conclusions and performance guarantees derived for RB-compliant algorithms in Sec. \ref{s31} apply directly to RB-following algorithms under perfect predictions.
+Consequently, we have:

 \begin{corollary} RB-following algorithms are $1$-consistent. \end{corollary}